 IMPORTANTLangevin Dynamics as ‘Identity’

 The stationary of is very important: The Langevin dynamics for acts as an “identity” operation on the distribution, transforming samples from into new samples from the same distribution.
-This property enables what I believe is the simplest way to derive the forward and backward diffusion processes in diffusion models.
+This property enables a simple way to derive the forward and backward diffusion processes of diffusion models.

 Langevin Dynamics as Monte Carlo Sampler